 The revenue that they generate means that they are able to flex their muscles more in the transfer market that other teams.
 It will probably come as little surprise to hear that the Big Six dominate the spending in the Premier League over the last 5 years.

-Below figures are all Net Spend, meaning that this takes into account the money they make back from selling players and work it more as a profit/loss.
+Below figures are all Net Spend, meaning that this takes into account the money they make back from selling players and work it more as a net win/loss.
 All 6 teams have made a loss on transfer net spend.

 Man City’s net spend is significantly higher than pretty much all of the Big Six, but this highlighted by the fact they have been the most successful team in the league over the last decade or so and look set to continue to dominate as long as they can keep on spending.

 What is probably most interesting from these figures is the fact that Tottenham have only had a net spend of 31million over the last 5 years.
 This number is way down on their competitors so their success, you could argue, has been most impressive given that they have been able to balance the books better than the other teams.